 What do Funds Support?

-In early May of 2019, two of our partners, Divine Waters Uganda and the Rukungiri Women’s International Development Foundation (RWIDF), will come together with members from Ryan’s Well in Kampala, Southern Uganda, for a WASH and Training project.
+In early May of 2019, two of our partners, Divine Waters Uganda and the Rukungiri Women’s Integrated Development Foundation (RWIDF), will come together with members from Ryan’s Well in Kampala, Southern Uganda, for a WASH and Training project.
 Ideas will be shared regarding challenges that can occur in the field, and possible solutions will be discussed for the resolution of what is presented.
 WASH delivery will be discussed throughout the week, and the different ways that training can be delivered.
 The current project phase of work will be talked about, as well as the future target areas that need to be focused on in our project delivery in the next few years.